Undiagnosed Fracture Claims

 - Osteomyelitis – a condition which causes inflamed bones and bone marrow as the result of an infection which can be extremely painful.

-Victims of undiagnosed fractures who have subsequently developed additional conditions and extra suffering are encouraged to contact our solicitors in order to initiate a claim for compensation that they are legally entitled to.
+Victims of undiagnosed fractures who have subsequently developed additional conditions and extra suffering are encouraged to contact a solicitor in order to initiate a claim for compensation that they are legally entitled to.

 How can I prove liability?